JackNoordhuis/srp-events-pocketmine/README.md

 }
 ```

-For your continence the `jacknoordhuis\srp\events\EventHandler` has a method to retrieve the plugin which it was registered
+For your continence the `jacknoordhuis\srp\events\EventHandler` class has a method to retrieve the plugin which it was
-from:
+registered from:
 ```php
 use jacknoordhuis\srp\events\HandlerList;